Bage History, Family Crest & Coats of Arms

 The origins of the Bage surname date from the ancient Anglo-Saxon culture of Britain.
 Their name originated with an early member who was a person who was a peddler, or great traveler.
 It denotes one who on his travels carried a bag, a pack or a bundle.

 The surname Bage was first found in Norfolk, at Gaywood, a parish, in the union and hundred of Freebridge-Lynn.
 "Gaywood Hall, the seat of Richard Bagge, Esq., occupies the site of a palace erected by John Grey, Bishop of Norwich; and part of the moat by which the old building was surrounded is still remaining."

 Early History of the Bage family

-Another 227 words (16 lines of text) covering the years 1560, 1625, 1800, 1600 and 1860 are included under the topic Early Bage History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bage research.
+Another 114 words (8 lines of text) covering the years 1560, 1625, 1800, 1600 and 1860 are included under the topic Early Bage History in all our PDF Extended History products and printed products wherever possible.

 Bage Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bage has been recorded under many different variations, including Bagg, Bag, Bagge, Beag, Baigg, Baggey, Baggy and many more.

 Early Notables of the Bage family (pre 1700)